aesundstrom/tumor-hypoxia-simulation/README.md

        http://www.mathworks.com/matlabcentral/fileexchange/24371-colormap-and-colorbar-utilities--jul-2014-
        functions used: cbfreeze, cbhandle

-For convenience, I've placed a copy of the imEuler2d, imEuler3d, freezeColors, cbfreeze, and cbhandle functions in the code path.
+For convenience, I've placed a copy of the imEuler2d, imEuler3d, freezeColors, cbfreeze, and cbhandle functions in the external/ subdirectory.

+The simulate.m function binds the simulator (simulator.m) to the util/ and external/ functions, and to the appropriate configuration data, by adding the util/ and external/ subdirectories, and the subdirectory named by the argument passed to simulate.m, respectively, to your Matlab path for the duration of the simulation; after the simulation terminates (by completion, ctrl-c interrupt, or an error) simulate.m removes the three subdirectories from your Matlab path.